 + PRO: It is easy to take out health insurance

 Most expats have health insurance provided by their employer.
 If this is not the case, residents can apply for a Hamad Card, which entitles them to subsidised healthcare at the Hamad Medical Corporation.

--CON: Expats are still weary of healthcare in Qatar
+-CON: Expats are still wary of healthcare in Qatar

 The main hospitals in Doha are modern and well-equipped.
 That said, most expats prefer being treated in their home countries, if they have the option.
 For many expats, finding a doctor in Qatar they are comfortable with can be tricky.